leesei/leesei.github.io/src/content/post/crypto.md

 Block ciphers, as the name suggests, encrypts blocks.
 The methods of segmenting data into blocks is called "modes of operation".

 [Modes of Operation - Computerphile - YouTube](https://www.youtube.com/watch?v=Rk0NIQfEXBA)
-**ECB**: simply divides a message into 16 byte blocks, preserves pattern **CBC**: first block XORed with Initialization Vector (IV) (nonce), every other block XORed with the ciphertext of the block preceding it
+**ECB**: simply divides a message into 16 byte blocks, preserves pattern (for experts only: ECB should never be used except in some very specific cases)
+**CBC**: first block XORed with Initialization Vector (IV) (nonce), every other block XORed with the ciphertext of the block preceding it

 [Authenticated encryption - Wikiwand](https://www.wikiwand.com/en/Authenticated_encryption) protects against chosen ciphertext attack on decryption oracle